Launching Distributed Programs#

 In order to be able to launch the script on each host we need to be able to connect via ssh.
 Moreover the input script and python binary need to be on each host and on the same path.
 A good checklist to debug errors is the following:

-works without asking for password or host confirmationthe python binary is available on all hosts at the same path.
+ssh hostnameworks without asking for password or host confirmationthe python binary is available on all hosts at the same path.
 You can use

-to see what that path is.the script you want to run is available on all hosts at the same path
+mlx.launch --print-pythonto see what that path is.the script you want to run is available on all hosts at the same path

 MPI Specifics#

-One can use MPI by passing --backend mpi
+One can use MPI by passing --backend mpi to mlx.launch.
+In that case,

-is a thin wrapper over mpirun
+mlx.launch is a thin wrapper over mpirun.
+Moreover,

 The IPs in the hostfile are ignored